What is the best diet for autoimmune?

 This article explains the core principles of an Anti-inflammatory diet, including:

-With over 10 years experience, I know that women with autoimmune can experience profound improvements in their health with even small changes.
-When I get a person on of my signature eating plans, they usually experience a 70% improvement in energy, 90% improvement in digestion and 30-50% improvement in pain.
+With 12+ years experience, I know that you can experience profound improvements in your energy, pain, digestion and metabolic health when you use food wisely so that it aligns with your diagnosis, symptoms and health history.
+When I help people do so, using one of my signature eating plans, they typically experience a 70% improvement in energy, 90% improvement in digestion and 30-50% improvement in pain in the first 12 weeks.
+Metabolic shifts can include weight loss, blood sugar regulation and CRP/ESR markers dropping.

 Let's see what that looks like for you!